 - Trying to enforce regulatory compliance around documents entering the organization

-If you’re interested in learning more about integrating Content IQ technologies to transform your business processes with a smarter, more powerful digital workforce, visit ABBYY Content Intelligence.
-Information about enabling RPA processes with Digital Intelligence technology, including Content Intelligence, can be found at Content Intelligence for Robotic Process Automation.
+If you’re interested in learning more about integrating intelligent document processing technologies to transform your business processes with a smarter, more powerful digital workforce, visit ABBYY Vantage.
+Information about enabling RPA processes with AI technology, including IDP, can be found here.